Waverly High School (Ohio): Music and Arts

 Polarity, WHS pop a cappella group, received third place in the national a cappella competition, Harmony Sweepstakes, in May 2019.
+They have since been disbanded.

+The Waverly Marching Tigers, the marching band, went to Hawaii for the 2025 Pearl Harbor day parade in December 2025.

 Athletics

 The school's athletic affiliation is with the Ohio High School Athletic Association (OHSAA) and the Southern Ohio Conference (SOC).